olubusayodam/NashVilleHousingSql/README.md

 A new column, "SaleDateConverted," was added to the dataset to store the converted sale dates.
 The existing "SaleDate" values were transformed into the proper date format using the SQL `CONVERT` function.

 2. Populate Property Address Data:
-To fill in missing "PropertyAddress" values, we utilized a self-join on the "housing" table based on common "ParcelID."
+To fill in missing "PropertyAddress" values, I utilized a self-join on the "housing" table based on common "ParcelID."
 Rows with missing addresses were populated with non-null addresses from other rows having the same "ParcelID."

 3. Breaking Out Address into Individual Columns:
-We split the "PropertyAddress" into two separate columns, "Address" and "RestOfAddress," using the comma (',') as a separator.
-This allowed us to analyze and extract specific address components easily.
+I split the "PropertyAddress" into two separate columns, "Address" and "RestOfAddress," using the comma (',') as a separator.
+This allowed me to analyze and extract specific address components easily.

 4. Add and Update New Columns for Address:
 New columns, "PropertySplitAddress" and "PropertySplitCity," were added to the "housing" table to store the split address components.
 These columns were populated using SQL queries with appropriate `SUBSTRING` and `CHARINDEX` functions.